DrunkenAlcoholic/Linux-Desktop-Recorder/README.md

-# Screen Recording Script for Cinnamon Desktop
+# Screen Recording Script for Linux Desktop

 A bash script for recording a specific region of your Linux desktop with separate audio tracks for easy editing.
 Perfect for creating YouTube-ready content without requiring a dedicated video editor.